Theresa Secord

 Theresa Secord (born 1958) is an artist, basketmaker, geologist and activist from Maine.
 She is a member of the Penobscot nation, and the great-granddaughter of the well-known weaver Philomene Saulis Nelson.
-She co-founded, and was the director of, the Maine Indian Basketmakers Alliance (MIBA) in Bar Harbor, Maine.
+She co-founded, and was the director of, the Maine Indian Basketmakers Alliance (MIBA) in Old Town, Maine.

-When apprenticing with basketmaker Madeline Tomer Shay, Secord learned that she was one of few young Wabanaki people who was taught to make brown ash and sweet-grass baskets.
+When apprenticing with basketmaker Madeline Tomer Shay, Secord learned that at the time she was one of few young Wabanaki people being taught to make brown ash and sweet-grass baskets.
 After Shay's death, Secord founded MIBA in 1993 as a way to preserve Wabanaki language and culture.
 In 2003, the MIBA received the International Prize for Rural Creativity in part for lowering the average age of basketmakers in Maine from 63 to 43.

 Her work has been shown at the Hudson Museum at the University of Maine, at the National Museum of the American Indian in New York, and at the Southwest Museum of the American Indian in Los Angeles.
 She is the great niece of the renowned Penobscot dancer, actress and writer Molly Spotted Elk, and her great-grandmother is Philomene Saulis Nelson, considered an "acclaimed weaver."

 Education

-Secord earned a B.A. in Geology from the University of Southern Maine in 1981 and an M.S. in Economic Geology from the University of Wisconsin-Madison in 1984.
+Secord earned a B.A. in geology from the University of Southern Maine in 1981 and an M.S. in Economic Geology from the University of Wisconsin-Madison in 1984.
 She served as Staff Geologist for the Penobscot Nation.
 Secord studied weaving and Penobscot language with Madeline Tomer Shay from 1988 to 1993.

 Personal life

 Secord has two sons, Caleb Hoffman and Will Hoffman.
-Both are basketmakers.
+Caleb is a basketmaker apprenticing with Jeremy Frey.